 We gather general comments about the applications and share them on the Adjudication page.
 The expert panel does not record specific comments about individual applications.

-Funding recipients are responsible for informing the AFA of how funds were spend and outcomes of the project.
+Funding recipients are responsible for informing the AFA of how funds were spent and outcomes of the project:

-- return funds if reporting requirements are not met
+- you must return funds if reporting requirements are not met

 Any funding recipient who does not provide a report prior to the date noted in the successful notification document, or does not fulfill any conditions associated with a grant or whose report is not approved will be made delinquent and ineligible for further funding from the AFA for a period of three years from the time the delinquency is resolved.

-New applications will not be accepted until your previous project is completed and the final report is recieved and approved by the AFA.
+New applications will not be accepted until your previous project is completed and the final report is received and approved by the AFA.

 Previous funding recipients must have met reporting requirements in order to be eligible to receive subsequent funding from the AFA.